fooltowise/NeroNotes/Nero's Notes/A Lesson on Elementary, Worldly Wisdom, Revisited.md

 *Q: Are you, in effect, fulfilling your responsibility to share your wisdom that you've acquired over the years?*

 Sure.
-Look at Berkshire Hathaway.
+Look at [[Berkshire Hathaway]].
 I call it the ultimate didactic enterprise.
 Warren's never going to spend any money.
 He's going to give it all back to society.
 He's just building a platform so people will listen to his notions.
 Needless to say, they're very good notions.
 And the platform's not so bad either.
 But you could argue that Warren and I are academics in our own way.

 *Q: Most of what you've said is very compelling.
 And your quest for knowledge and, therefore, command of the human condition and money are all laudable goals*